Raza-LIV/2024-react-nest-monorepo/README.md

 ## Frontend
 The frontend is developed using `React` with `TypeScript`, providing a strong foundation for building maintainable and scalable applications.
 To enhance the development experience, Vite is used as the build tool, offering fast bundling and hot module replacement (HMR) for seamless development workflows.

-For the user interface, we are utilizing [Chakra UI](https://v2.chakra-ui.com/docs/components), a modern and accessible component library for React. `Chakra UI` offers a comprehensive collection of customizable and responsive components that help developers create beautiful, consistent, and functional user interfaces with ease.

 The project is structured following the [Feature-Sliced Design (FSD) methodology](https://feature-sliced.design/docs/get-started/overview).
 This architectural pattern is focused on dividing the codebase by features, ensuring that each feature remains independent and modular.
 FSD promotes better scalability, separation of concerns, and maintainability as the application grows.